petrvanblokland/DesignDesignSpace/Site.md

 Students finishing a training adequately, automatically get accepted for a next.

 ![DSGNWK_0582BW.jpg](docs/images/DSGNWK_0582BW.jpg)
-*Photo on a Design Game on location at <a href="https://www.otis.edu" target="External">OTIS-LS</a>.
+*Photo on a Design Game on location at <a href="https://www.otis.edu" target="External">OTIS College of Art and Design</a>.
 Although the online trainings obviously don’t include this direct way of working together, it is the aim of to offer the best possible online design space.*

 ~~~Python
 box = page['Main']['Side']